Routing with PgOSM Flex

 SELECT pgr_analyzeGraph('routing.road_line_noded', 0.1, 'geom');

-These commands create two (2) new tables usable by pgrouting.
+Running the functions shown above will create two (2) new tables usable for routing.

 • routing.road_line_noded